luna404/HeRAMS-UserManual/UserGuide_en.md

 ## Introductions

 Welcome to the **HeRAMS User Guide**.
-This user guide was designed for users of the [HeRAMS platform](https://herams.org/login) providing users with an overview of the platfrom and provides step-by-step instruction on key components of the platform.
-It should be noted that the guide solely address issues realted to the HERAMS paltfrom.
-For gerneral infroamtion on the HeRAMS approach and for techinical guidance please consult the [WHO HeRAMS webpage](https://www.who.int/hac/herams/en/).
+This user guide was designed for users of the [HeRAMS platform](https://herams.org/login) and aims to provide users with a brief overview of key components of the platform.
+In addition, step-by-step instruction for common tasks intend to faciliate navigating the platfrom It should be noted that the guide solely address issues realted to the HERAMS paltfrom.
+For gerneral information on the HeRAMS approach and for techinical guidance please consult the [WHO HeRAMS webpage](https://www.who.int/hac/herams/en/).

-The first two chapters are intended for all users and provide step-by-step instructions on how to [access the HeRAMS platform](#1-login--user-profile) as well as a brief overview on the [Project dashboards](#2-explore-data).
+The first two chapters of this user guide are intended for all users and provide step-by-step instructions on how to [access the HeRAMS platform](#1-login--user-profile) as well as a brief overview on the [Project dashboards](#2-explore-data).
 [Chapter 3](#3-edit-data) is intended for data editor and covers covers essential steps on how to access, edit and download data.
 [Chapter 4](#4-herams-administration) offers addtional guidance for country administrators and provides detailed information related to user management, access permissions, and the configuration of the project specific interactive dashbaords.
-For additional questions, please contact [mailto](herams@who.int)
+For additional questions, please contact the [HeRAMS Support Team](mailto:herams@who.int)

 ## Table of Content